byronpendason/byronpendason.github.io/young_penda.md

 "Out of loyalty to your father, you will always have a safe haven here!" the thegn declared, "Please, just try to stay hidden.
 My men would be no match for the king's army."

-"We would surrender ourselves before we let them harm you or your town," Penda assured the thegn.
+"We would surrender ourselves before we let them harm you or your town," Coenwalh assured the thegn.

-Eowa immediately agreed wholeheartedly.
-After a moment, Coenwalh reluctantly agreed.
+Eowa and Penda agreed wholeheartedly.

 "I will be leaving before sunset anyways," Penda told them.